 When one thinks of frameless shower enclosures, clips are the first thing that comes to mind.
-They are the most popular, but we are seeing a trend toward using some channels along select edges for a couple reasons.
+They are the most popular, but we are seeing a trend toward using some channels along select edges for a couple of reasons.
 From a practical standpoint, the channel is more watertight, but it also has the added benefit of incorporating a little bit more metal for beauty.
 The channel style can look particularly great with matte black hardware finishes.

 Most think of swinging doors when exploring shower door options, but there are frameless sliding shower doors as well.
-These are modern-style doors (sometimes called barn door) with exposed rollers.
+These are modern-style doors (sometimes called barn doors) with exposed rollers.
 They use strong ⅜” glass as well rather than thinner more flimsy glass found in older style sliding showers.
 Some can also handle a return glass panel for showers that will have two glass walls.
 Sliders are an attractive frameless option that may work better in smaller bathrooms where there is not enough space for a swing door.
-As a general rule it is best to only install sliders on openings larger than 48″.
+As a general rule, it is best to only install sliders on openings larger than 48″.
 The minimum allowed is 46″.

-In smaller bathrooms a neo-angle shower makes a lot of sense.
+In smaller bathrooms, a neo-angle shower makes a lot of sense.
 A neo-angle shower is three or four panes of glass that are angled to create the experience of a larger shower in a relatively small corner space.
-Neo-Angle shower enclosures work well with a frameless design with or without a headrail.
+Neo-angle shower enclosures work well with a frameless design with or without a headrail.
 Your decision to include a headrail may come down to whether you like the finishing look that a headrail projects.

-Shower screens are much more popular internationally and while they only make up a small portion of the U.S. market they are growing in popularity.
+Shower screens are much more popular internationally, and while they only make up a small portion of the U.S. market, they are growing in popularity.
 So what is a shower screen?
 A shower screen is an open shower enclosure that generally uses one panel to keep water inside the shower.
-The rest of the shower remains open and there is no door.
+The rest of the shower remains open, and there is no door.
 In larger shower enclosures there is enough space to keep the floor dry.
 In regular size showers it is a good rule to use a solid curb and maintain a sufficient pitch to the base.
 We recommend the smallest opening one should leave on a shower screen is 22″.
 That is also the minimum dimension of a swing door.

 There are also what we call steamy showers.
 Some clients love the look of floor to ceiling glass with a transom as well as loving the feel of a super steamy shower but do not install a steam generator.
 They install the same basic shower design without gaskets and somewhat create a steamy shower.
 These bold showers make quite a statement.

 When one imagines gridded shower glass the idea of metal grid work is generally what customers envision.
 Very few grid showers actually use metal anymore.
-Using the same breakthrough technology that now makes privacy bands, grids are by and large painted into the glass.
+Using the same breakthrough technology that now makes privacy bands, grids are, by and large, painted into the glass.
 We can also add metal strips on the outside if requested.
 This type of grid shower looks sleeker and is easier to clean.
-Ceramic in-glass printing now allows us to print any image in any color and in any level of obscurity.
+Ceramic in-glass printing now allows us to print any image in any color and at any level of obscurity.
 If you want your shower to look like an English phone booth or have a life-like image of a snow leopard it is very easy to accomplish.

-For larger openings over 66 inches using ⅜ inch glass or over 72 inches using ½ inch glass a traditional door and panel may not be structurally sound.
+For larger openings over 66 inches using ⅜ inch glass or over 72 inches using ½ inch glass, a traditional door and panel may not be structurally sound.
 Therefore, there are limits to the size of a door that can be hung on the adjacent panel.
 There are ways to get that large shower installed with a slight modification

 By far the most popular way around this is to center the door with a panel on each side of the door.
 This also balances the view of the frameless door.
 Centering the shower door is very popular and can be aesthetically pleasing even in smaller shower openings.

-While most customers have more interest in handles than towel bars and robe hooks I put these first because they are frequently overlooked.
+While most customers have more interest in handles than towel bars and robe hooks, I put these first because they are frequently overlooked.
 Shower glass is tempered safety glass and cannot be drilled after manufacture.
 Many bathrooms have readily accessible spots to place towels and robes.
 Yours may not.
 Be sure to look over the space and determine if you want robe hooks or towel bars as part of the shower enclosure before you order your shower glass.